 You will see plenty of distance markers and also arrows directing you on our one-way systems.
 The outside areas are very spacious but you will need to be particularly alert to social distancing when following our indoor routes around the exhibition rooms.

 Our one-way systems

 There is a one way system in place on entry and exit and also throughout the indoor areas that we have been able to open such as the exhibition rooms.
 It is very important that all of our visitors obey the one way systems and are thoughtful of others whilst enjoying the castle.

 It is important that our visitors sanitise their hands regularly.
 It is very likely that you will need to hold onto handrail when accessing certain areas, and because of this we have installed many hand sanitising stations for you to use in areas where you are most likely to need to use the handrail.

 Thankfully we are now able to open all areas of the castle.
 However, it is vitally important that our visitors continue to wear face coverings when going indoors.

 Please also be aware that in some areas (such as climbing the staircase to the Great Keep, or descending into Wogan Cavern, we have no way of creating a one way system in these areas.
 It is highly likely that you will need to pass others in an enclosed space where 2m distancing is impossible.
 For this reason it is essential that you wear a face covering when entering these areas.

 The Gift Shop

 Unfortunately we are unable to open the indoor cafe at this time.
 However, we will be offering a takeaway service from the Cafe Tea Tent in the Outer Ward.
-There will be a selection of hot and cold drinks, snacks and ice cream on offer.
-You can use the picnic tables and our staff will be clearing and disinfecting the tables after each use.
+There will be a selection of hot and cold drinks, snadwiches, baguettes, jacket potatoes, snacks and ice cream on offer.
+There are plenty of picnic tables available for our visitors.

 Our toilets will be open to all visitors and access will be only through the cafe entrance doorway.
 We have a wheelchair accessible toilet and a family baby changing room available.